 - Previsto at 2 to 4 quart/A. Group M1 fungicide.
 48-hr reentry.
 O

-- Regalia at 1 to 4 quarts/A plus a surfactant such as Nu-Film.
+- Regalia at 1 to 4 quarts/A. Does not benefit from the addition of an adjuvant.
 Use on 7-day intervals and cover trees well.
 Group P5 fungicide.
 4-hr reentry.
 O

 Forecasting A model, XanthoCast, can determine blight risk.
 Temperatures during periods of leaf wetness are measured and a daily index is calculated.
 A sliding 7-day accumulation of the daily index is calculated.
 Estimates of inoculum levels can be done the year before in June (for California) by examining 10 trees where Low disease risk = less than 50 total blighted nuts per tree; moderate disease risk = 50 to 150 blighted nuts per tree; and high disease risk = 150 blighted nuts per tree or more.